When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tried and Tested

-I had to include this six-book set because my nine-year-old nephew specifically requested them.
-As a beginner bookworm, he read one and desperately wants the rest.
-I think that says enough.
+I had to include this set because my nine-year-old nephew specifically requested them.
+As a beginner bookworm, he read one and desperately wanted the rest.

 Product Specs